-Common examples include trash posts, SPAM comments, post revisions and various junk files.
+Common examples include trash posts, SPAM comments, post revisions, and various junk files.
 When run at certain intervals (twice a month for example) the site will load faster.

 The plugin developers state that depending on the individual settings the following options and features can be disabled:

-RSS feeds, ReST APIs, emojis, jQuery migrate, embeds, dns-prefetch, wlwmanifest Link, shortlinks, Previous/Next Post Link in HEAD, .recentcomments Styles, HTML compression and invalid and malicious characters.
+RSS feeds, ReST APIs, emojis, jQuery migrate, embeds, DNS-prefetch, wlwmanifest Link, short links, Previous/Next Post Link in HEAD, .recentcomments Styles, HTML compression and invalid and malicious characters.

 WordPress Image Optimization Plugins

-WordPress administrators can also install a plugin which will automatically optimize uploaded images.
+WordPress administrators can also install a plugin that will automatically optimize uploaded images.
 This is done by applying lossless compression that will not degrade quality as much as lossy ones.
 Another method is to set up a plugin that will automatically scale the images to preset dimensions.

 The images can also have their EXIF metadata removed.
 A popular plugin which is used by WordPress owners is called ShortPixel, a preferred extension by many users.

 WordPress Core Optimization

-To a large extent the optimization of WordPress’s security will also have a positive impact on the overall speed.
-This involves the disabling of the XML-RPC functionality, pingback links, login pages and certain error messages.
+To a large extent, the optimization of WordPress’s security will also have a positive impact on the overall speed.
+This involves the disabling of the XML-RPC functionality, pingback links, login pages, and certain error messages.

 This can be done both for theme elements and user-installed plugins which may not be needed — snippets, sliders, social sharing plugins at certain positions and etc.

 Gravatar images can be cached — this will improve the performance of posts especially when longer comments are posted.
 An example plugin that can add this function is called Harrys Gravatar Cache.

-Mobile pages can be accelerated by adding in the Accelerated mobile pages which is often shortened to “AMP”.
+Mobile pages can be accelerated by adding in the Accelerated mobile pages which are often shortened to “AMP”.
 This will add a stamp to the mobile snippets.
 The AMP pages will change the layout and design of the pages which will increase the loading speed.
 This function can be enabled by the use of a WordPress extension called AMP for WP.

-When enabled it will allow the site owners to debug database queries, errors in the PHP processing, hooks, actions and the way the system works.
+When enabled it will allow the site owners to debug database queries, errors in the PHP processing, hooks, actions, and the way the system works.